 Every year, thousands of critically endangered species are ripped from the wild and slaughtered for their body parts.
 Pangolins, bears, tiger cubs, primates and countless other wild species suffer this gruesome fate.

-The small team at Lao Conservation Trust for Wildlife (LCTW) works day and night, rescuing animals from bushmeat markets, intercepting wildlife traffickers and racing against the clock to save lives that are hanging on by a thread.
-It works closely with local law enforcement to bring perpetrators to book.
+In Laos, a key animal trafficking hub, our partner fights on the frontlines of this crisis.
+The small team at Lao Conservation Trust for Wildlife (LCTW) works day and night, rescuing animals from bushmeat markets, intercepting wildlife traffickers and racing against the clock to save lives that are constantly under threat.
+It works closely with local law enforcement to bring perpetrators to justice.

 But now, the threat has reached its doorstep.
 Poachers have started targeting the animals in the forest surrounding the sanctuary, and without vital equipment, our team is struggling to protect them.